Computational Approaches for Exponential-Family Factor Analysis: Simulation and Case Studies

-However, one obvious shortcoming of these aggregations is that the factorization implicitly assumes an equal contribution from each of the layers.
-In reality, we know that each layer of the network is at least different according to different levels of sparsity.
-Treating equally the interactions in a dense graph and the interactions in a sparse graph is problematic by over-emphasizing the interactions on the dense graphs.
-Additionally for the temporal network that consists of the edge relationships of same vertices across different time steps, it intuitively makes more sense if we apply higher weights to the more recent adjacency matrices compared to an equal aggregation on these edge relationships since these recent adjacency matrices should be more informative for the prediction of future interactions.
+One significant limitation of these aggregation approaches is that factorization implicitly treats each layer as contributing equally.
+In reality, each network layer can differ greatly, particularly in terms of sparsity.
+Equal weighting risks over-emphasizing interactions from dense graphs while underrepresenting those from sparse graphs.
+Furthermore, in network time series---where edge relationships between the same vertices are tracked over time---it is more sensible to assign greater weight to recent adjacency matrices than to aggregate all matrices equally, since recent interactions are likely more informative for predicting future network behavior.

-Naturally one immediate improvement to an equal aggregation of those individual networks is to apply different weights in the factor inference.
-The EFM provides a solution to this aggregation technique by allowing entry-wise and layer-wise weights to the aggregated interaction.
-With this flexibility on heuristic weight specification, we demonstrate that we can factorize to obtain improved embedding results for multiplex network analysis.
+A straightforward improvement over equal aggregation of individual networks is to assign different weights during factor inference.
+EFM facilitates this approach by supporting both entry-wise and layer-wise weighting of aggregated interactions.
+This flexibility in specifying heuristic weights enables us to obtain improved embeddings for multiplex network analysis.

-We thus explore our EFM inference on the AUCS dataset~\citep{dickison2016multilayer}.
-The dataset records interactions among $n = 61$ employees at the Department of Computer Science at Aarhus University.
-As we confirmed with the author, among those 61 employees, there are 55 employees with labels from one of the eight research groups.
-There are 6 employees that do not belong to any of the eight research groups.
-The research group labels of those 55 employees can thus be treated as known community structure to validate the effectiveness of community inference.

-For the whole community, interactions are recorded according to five different online and offline relationships, whose adjacency matrices can be represented with the following plot: